stanlypalathingal/SC_all_python/README.md

-The findings of this work are published in "Decision tree based user-centric security solution for critical IoT infrastructure" and it is avilable at https://doi.org/10.1016/j.compeleceng.2022.107754
+The findings of this work are published in ["Decision tree based user-centric security solution for critical IoT infrastructure"] (https://doi.org/10.1016/j.compeleceng.2022.107754)

 HTe work simulates a reallife scenario and uses Machine learning methods to identify threats.

 Use the following step for replication.